Office+Candid-6

 References do not form part of the mini-pupillage assessment process and will only be considered by the Pupillage Committee if you are offered a final pupillage interview.

-At that point we will require at least two academic references and a copy of your university official documents sent direct to [email protected].
+At that point we will require at least two academic references and a copy of your university official documents sent direct to pupillage@blackstonechambers.com.
 We strongly advise that you have contacted your referees and your universities well in advance of these possible requirements so that these supporting documents can be submitted by 14 April 2024 at the latest.
 Any delay may prejudice the processing of your application.

 If you are currently studying for the GDL, we ask that you forward at least one academic reference from your previous undergraduate/post-graduate studies.
+If it is some time since you completed undergraduate or other post-graduate studies, we understand that it may be harder to obtain academic references, and you may wish to submit a reference from a more recent work place and the GDL instead.

 Please ask your referees to address the following matters in their references:

-- Intellectual capabilities including analytical skills both oral and written
+• Intellectual capabilities including analytical skills both oral and written

-- General clarity of expression and effective communication skills
+• General clarity of expression and effective communication skills

-- Ability to react to pressure and general resilience
+• Ability to react to pressure and general resilience

-- Ability to work independently
+• Ability to work independently

-- Ability to build working relationships and work well as part of a team
+• Ability to build working relationships and work well as part of a team

-- Confirmation of examination results where known
+• Confirmation of examination results where known